Academics, Classes, Programs, and Career Planning

 - Anyone who has had a prolonged illness or injury requiring them to miss more than 2 classes in a row must bring in a physician's excuse.

-- A student will be excused from participation in class only if he or she has a dated excuse from the parent.
-It must have a terminating date for the length of the excuse.
+- A student will be excused from participation in class if there is a written excuse from the parent/guardian.
 This excuse is good for only one or two classes.

 - If a student will be unable to participate for more than two classes in a row, a physician's excuse is necessary.
 This will be kept on file.
 This is an MMSD School Board policy.